dbmcclain/Lisp-Actors/README.md

+--- A Mental Model of an Ideal Actor Machine
+---
+It can be helpful to keep in mind, as you write Actors code, a mental picture of the ideal Actor machine model.
+In this machine there are only 3 operations: CREATE, SEND, BECOME, plus Actor activation from message events carrying arguments.

+The machine, unlike a typical CPU, takes its instruction stream from a FIFO queue, not linear memory.
+So the PC (program counter) is not used here.
+The FIFO queue is affected by SEND operations becoming committed.
+We do have pattern matching, variable binding, conditional execution (IF), and basic blocks of instructions.
+But even these could be synthesized from a pure Actor machine sending messages to micro-Actors.

+Within an Actor body, all operations within a program block (e.g., LET, PROGN, COND clauses) effectively execute in parallel.
+All happen at the same logical instant of time.
+The code is FPL pure, and so ordering of operations within program blocks is irrelevant.
+There is no SETF operation.
+Variables are bound just once and are foreverafter immutable.

+The three operations (CREATE, SEND, BECOME) are staged for commit at the successful end of the Actor execution.
+On commit, SEND's add their messages to the FIFO queue, BECOME mutates the Actor behavior *(this is the sole mutation in the entire system)*, and CREATE reifies new Actors.
+But unless you tell someone about the newly CREATEd Actors, by SENDing a message containing a reference to them - either as SEND target or as messaage argument, they will simply vanish and become collected by the GC.

+Failed Actor execution causes staged operations to be rolled back.
+On rollback, no observable change will have occurred to the Actor - the SENDs will be cancelled, the BECOMEs also cancelled, and the CREATEs cannot be seen by anything external to the Actor.
+The garbage collector will reclaim the messages constructed by SENDs, and Actors constructed from CREATEs.
+It will be as though the errant message were never delivered.

+Such a machine is very unlike what we are accustomed to today.
+Perhaps someday such a machine will exist in Silicon.
+Today we have to emulate its behavior using lambda calculus.
+And of course, in the underlying microcode of the emulator you find plenty of use for SETF and mutation.
+But externally, these are not visible.

 --- Important References
 ---
 Carl Hewitt (2012 ?) writing about the essential characteristics of what I refer to as "Classical Actors":